jasonwaters/project-euler/src/path-sum/README.md

 For fun, I reused my traverse method to generate the path of values based on the total cost.

-I did do some googling after my initial effor was too simplistic.
+I did some googling after my initial effort was too simplistic.
 [This page](http://www.mathblog.dk/project-euler-81-find-the-minimal-path-sum-from-the-top-left-to-the-bottom-right-by-moving-right-and-down/) helped me to think of a better solution.

 I spent couple hours on this.